 “Greater love has no one than this, that one lay down his life for his friends.” – John 15:13

 It is impossible to escape that He was telling us that He desired for us to not only be His friends, but friends to one another.
-And if there was any question, on the same night He modeled this friendship by deeply humbling Himself and caring for His disciples in a tender and practical way (John 13:3-17).
+And if there was any question, on the same night He modeled this friendship by humbling Himself and caring for His disciples in a tender and practical way (John 13:3-17).
 His humility was so pronounced as to be shocking (note Peter’s response).

 How did these words and actions impact the disciples?
 Jesus said to them, “What I am doing you do not understand now, but afterward you will understand.”
 (John 13:7).
 And at the time, they truly did not understand.
 They were still vying for position with one another (Luke 22:24).
 They had no idea that what they felt for one another was not yet love.

 Case in point, when Jesus said “one of you will betray me”, they had absolutely no idea who He meant.
-I’ve thought a lot over the years about how painful Judas’ betrayal must have been to Jesus, but only recently have I considered the deep impact it must have had on the other disciples.
+I’ve thought a lot over the years about how painful Judas’ betrayal must have been to Jesus, but only recently have I considered the profound impact it must have had on the other disciples.
 Consider for a moment: all these men had lived with each other for 3 years, and had experienced a tremendous transformational experience together as Jesus turned their collective world upside down.
-In this atmosphere, Judas was someone they thought they knew.
+Having experienced transformation together, Judas was someone they thought they knew.
 When Jesus spoke of betrayal, they couldn’t even imagine which of them Jesus could possibly be thinking of, nor were they able to take in that the betrayal would be so severe as to lead Jesus to death on the cross.
 Afterward, I can imagine the other disciples thinking “How could we have been with Judas for so long and been so blind to what was going on inside him?”
-Surely, realizing they knew Judas so little must have contributed to a deep realization that in the midst of their competitive wrangling with one another, they had failed to truly love each other as Christ had loved them.
+Surely, realizing they knew Judas so little must have contributed to a deeply felt realization that in the midst of their competitive wrangling with one another, they had failed to truly love each other as Christ had loved them.

 How did these events affect this group of friends?
 They were transformed men.
 Even before the day of Pentecost, here was the atmosphere among them: